opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/local-applications/locating-a-local-server/index.md

 <p>For information about how mesh networks work, read the <strong><a href="/docs/cck/networking/intro-to-mesh/">Intro to Mesh</a></strong> module.</p>

-<p>To learn more about setting up a local application server and determining an ideal location on the network for it, check out the module on <strong>Locating a Local Server</strong> (Coming Soon). </p>
+<p>To learn more about methods for facilitating and brainstorming in a community meeting, check out the <strong>Collecting Community Feedback</strong> module (Coming Soon). </p>

-<p>To figure out what types of application your community needs, check out the module on <strong>Determining Community Needs</strong> (Coming Soon).</p>

 <p>Check out some ideas and installation guides on the Commotion wiki around possible applications that many community networks use on the <a href="https://wiki.commotionwireless.net/doku.php/development_resources/application_server/start">Possible Local Applications</a>.</p>
 </section>